catglossop/ROS-triangulation-package/README.md

 python triangulation.py --combine -1 <file1> -2 <file2> -o <outputfile>
 ```

 This will append two CSV files into the output CSV that you choose.
-The output should be "Successfully concatenated csv files".
+The output should be "Successfully combined csv files".

 Now that all the data was been prepared, the sample images can be processed.
 This means labelling the images with object centres.
 The triangulation algorithm will automatically run after this.
 Run the following command:
 ```